-- You need to get 2 rolls of circulated Jefferson nickels.
+It's best to start with two rolls of circulated Jefferson nickels.
 Each roll has 40 coins, and costs $2.
 The best place to get them is a convenience store or other business that deals in small change, and that makes their own rolls.
 What you don't want are nickels from the bank, where you're likely to get mostly uncirculated nickels.
 However, if you cannot find a store that will sell you rolls of Jefferson nickels, you may want to try getting them at the bank.

 - Open both rolls and dump the nickels into a medium-sized plastic food storage container.

-- Optional - Add a small amount of dish detergent and some hot water, and gently wash the nickels.
-In general, cleaning coins is not recommended, (see Top 7 Ways to Ruin Your Coins,) especially cleaning them with metal polishes and the like, but when you get coins from circulation they are often filthy and grungy.
+- Optional: Add a small amount of dish detergent and some hot water, and gently wash the nickels.
+In general, cleaning coins is not recommended, especially cleaning them with metal polishes and the like, but when you get coins from circulation they are often filthy and grungy.
 Gently work the nickels around in the hot, soapy water for a couple of minutes, and then rinse well.
 Dump them on a towel to dry them.

 - Now take the nickels you sorted out earlier, and start placing them on your grid in their proper places, starting with the 1940s in the top row, all the way down to the 2000s in the bottom row.

 - Once you have them all laid out, and are sure you have selected the best specimen for each date, use a small piece of Scotch tape to affix the coin to the cardboard.
 Roll a small piece of tape into a sticky cushion and stick it to your board.
 Then press the coin onto the tape to hold it there.